opinsys/ltsp-lightdm/README.md

 These hacks emulate this behaviour by hooking up the the login process from PAM, via pam_exec.
 The LDM package is required to be installed, but this hack does no modifications to the existing rc.d scripts.

 Sound using pulseaudio is working.
-External USB drives using LTSPFS also work. **LDM_DIRECTX does NOT work** for reasons unknown.
+External USB drives using LTSPFS also work.
+LDM_DIRECTX also works when the display manager is configured to allow TCP connections.

 To test these hacks, install the required packages to chroot, along with the DM of your choice: